gd-labs/learning-ocaml/README.md

 ## Fold on variant types (6.5.2)

+Applying the fold functional for any variant type in OCaml can be done as follows:

 - Write a recursive `fold` function that takes in one argument for each constructor of `t`.

 - The function matches against the constructors, calling itself on any value of type `t`.